younji-kim/Medical-Image-Processing/README.md

 💡 If the test output appears blank or overfitted, consider using raw or masked images directly in GAN training.

 ### 🔁 4.
 Image Translation (CT ↔ MRI)

 #### Option A: Use StarGAN
-Notebook: StarGAN.ipynb (Google Colab recommended)
+Notebook: `StarGAN.ipynb` (Google Colab recommended)
+Based on the official [StarGAN repository](https://github.com/yunjey/stargan) by Yunjey Choi.

 Steps:
 - Mount your Google Drive